Weaker penis bones in river otters linked to oilsands contaminants in new study | CBC News

 "We do find, for the most part, that [the] river otter baculum is stronger, stiffer and denser at the low impact of those control sites — so in areas with usually lower levels of some of these hydrocarbons," Thomas said.

 While the discovery of weaker otter penises may stand out, the study also found that the presence of some contaminants — strontium, iron and the hydrocarbon retene — was associated with stronger penis bones among some otters.
-The latter two elements are naturally occurring and retene is a byproduct of forest fires.
+The former two elements are naturally occurring and retene is a byproduct of forest fires.

 The study, Co-exposures to trace elements and polycyclic aromatic compounds impacts North American river otter baculum, appeared in the peer-reviewed scientific journal Chemosphere this month.